 Jiangtao's research currently focuses on the design of health and wellbeing in the built environment.
 Ongoing research/PhD projects include – 1) Daylighting, colour, and occupants’ wellbeing in buildings and urban areas; 2) Housing environmental quality and health & wellbeing in developing countries; 3) Urban green infrastructure and residents’ mental health and satisfaction; 4) Public space and students’ mental health in Chinese universities; 5) Perceived environmental qualities and wellbeing at workspaces; 6) Physical environmental qualities and elderly wellbeing in care homes.

 Other research areas: daylighting and solar access in buildings and urban areas, energy and environmental modelling, light pollution, and low carbon design.

-If you are interested in studying PhD programme in the area of Sustainable Architectural Design, Biophilic Design, Environmental Psychology (built environment), please contact me using my email.
+If you are interested in studying PhD programme in Health & Wellbeing in the built environment, Sustainable Architectural Design, Architectural Environmental Psychology, please contact me using my email.

 Prizes or Honours

 - Outstanding Contributions in Reviewing for three Journals: Solar Energy, Building and Environment, Energy and Buildings (ELSEVIER, 2017)